isomerpages/csa-csro-licensing/_resources/FAQs.md

 <details>

-<summary><h5>9.
+<summary><h5>10.
 Who are the Key Executive Officer and Key Officer of a business entity applicant?</h5></summary>

 Key Executive Officer refers to the person who is responsible for the proper administration and overall management of the business entity and supervision of its employees.

 <br><br>Key Officer refers to any director, partner, or other person listed in the business entity's business profile e.g. ACRA Bizfile, with the exception of shareholders (who are not directors or partners) and the company secretary.
+This also includes any other person who is responsible for the management of the business entity, that may not be listed in the business profile.

 </details>

 <details>

-<summary><h5>10.
+<summary><h5>11.
 Do I need to list down all the employees providing the licensable cybersecurity services in the licence application form?</h5></summary>

 Business entities are only required to include the Key Executive Officer and Key Officer(s) in their licence applications.
 Do take note that there can only be one Key Executive Officer for each licence application.